Differential decay rate of $B^+ \to J/\psi K^+$ with the LHCb Upgrade I experiment: Results and cross-checks

 The corresponding results are shown in Fig.~\ref{fig:diff_and_pulls}~(bottom).
 No evidence of under-coverage is observed.
 In other words, given the size of the dataset examined, there do not appear to be effects that vary as a function of these variables which are significantly larger than the existing statistical and leading systematic uncertainty.

-Finally, given that part of the scope of this work is to validate the response of the \lhcb Upgrade~I detector in the new, higher-luminosity environment, Fig.~\ref{fig:nPVs} shows the number of candidates and signal purity as a function of $N_{\mathrm{PV}}$, along with the mass projections for the case that $N_{\mathrm{PV}} = 1,4,8$ and $N_{\mathrm{PV}} \geq 11$.
+Finally, given that part of the scope of this work is to validate the response of the \lhcb Upgrade~I detector in the new, higher-luminosity environment, Fig.~\ref{fig:nPVs} shows the number of candidates and the signal purity as a function of $N_{\mathrm{PV}}$.
+The signal purity is defined as the ratio $S/(S+B)$, where $S$ and $B$ correspond to the numbers of signal and background candidates extracted from the mass fits.
+Mass projections for $N_{\mathrm{PV}} = 1, 4, 8$, and $N_{\mathrm{PV}} \geq 11$ are also shown in the figure for reference.